Grunticus03/ElasticMARC/README.md

 | Startup Type: | Automatic |
 <br/>
 <br/>
-9. Select Install Service and click OK to finish.
+8. Select Install Service and click OK to finish.</br>
-10. In the administrative CMD prompt enter the following to start the Kibana service.
+9. In the administrative CMD prompt enter the following to start the Kibana service.</br>
-Powershell -c Start-Service Kibana
+		Powershell -c Start-Service Kibana</br>
-11. After a few moments, you can verify Kibana’s functionality by opening a browser and pointing it to http&#58;//hostname:port as configured in Kibana.yml’s server.host and server.port properties.
+10. After a few moments, you can verify Kibana’s functionality by opening a browser and pointing it to http://hostname:port as configured in Kibana.yml’s server.host and server.port properties.</br>
  <br/>

 Logstash Installation
 ------
 1. Decompress Logstash to your intended installation location.
 2. Copy the contents of ElasticMARC\logstashto the logstash directory, overwriting any existing files.
 3. Create a folder that will be the ingest point for the DMARC Aggregate reports.
 4. Open root\config\logastash.yml and modify the following:

 | Setting | Value |
 | :--- | :--- |